 - EMBs and other state agencies involved in elections (such as postal services, and education facilities used as polling stations) to be considered as part of a state’s critical infrastructure;

-- EMBs to adopt risk management frameworks and crisis management procedures and resilience-building measures to reduce election disruption caused by natural disasters;
+- EMBs to adopt risk management frameworks and crisis management procedures and resilience-building measures to reduce election disruption caused by disasters;

 - EMBs to strengthen their inter-agency cooperation with national and sub-national state agencies involved in elections and disaster preparedness, prevention, and mitigation;

-- EMBs to have a strategic communication plan and messaging so that voters understand any procedural or location changes associated with the election as a result of the natural disaster.
+- EMBs to have a strategic communication plan and messaging so that voters understand any procedural or location changes associated with the election as a result of the disaster.

 Additional Resources